dgroomes/java-columnar-query-engine/README.md

   type.
 Not sure this is worth doing because I'm not sure I'm going to sub-type Table?
 I mean maybe.
 * [ ] Genericize the Query API a bit. `PointedStringCriteriaQuery` is too restrictive.
 There should be a query type that allows multiple criteria of multiple types (e.g. string and int).
-* [ ] IN PROGRESS Consolidate the duplicative code in `Executor`.
+* [ ] Consolidate the duplicative code in `Executor`.
   * DONE Remove `PointerSingleFieldStringQuery` because it is obsolete with the more powerful `PointedStringCriteriaQuery`.
-  * IN PROGRESS What else?
-Extract some methods, perhaps some utility methods that are even generic enough to be in a separate module.
+  * DONE Extract some common methods
+  * DONE Be consistent about a 'result set' return type.
+Combine it with the final "prune" operation.
+  * What else?
+* [ ] IN PROGRESS Use less AssertJ (although I love it) and rely on pattern matching and plain Java a bit more in the tests.
 * [ ] Implement some human readable descriptive toStrings for the domain types like Table, Column, etc.
 * [ ] Criteria/criterion language.
 Consider it. singular/plural.
 I don't care much.
+* [ ] Create a test fixtures module or maybe just a module built for testing.
+This will encapsulate the `TestUtil` class.